-You make your way around and inside, eventually finding Mia.
+You make your way inside, eventually finding Mia.
 You and Mia make an attempt to escape, but all of a sudden she attacks you.
 Her eyes take on a deep black, her skin turning gray.
 She cuts off one of Ethan’s hands, and after the confrontation with her ends, an unknown assailant attacks you.
 Waking up at a dinner table, you find yourself surrounded by the Baker family.

 These elements of minimalism are why RE7 works so efficiently at keeping the player engaged in their surroundings.
 Taking on the qualities found in the series’ first game, RE7 goes for disturbing ambience, rather than bombard you with constant action in your face.
 The game spaces out the action packed moments to create a true anxiety and adrenaline when they appear.
 There’s a lot of exploration to do on the Baker plantation, which in itself is a masterpiece of tension and discomfort.

 Since the player has more opportunity to explore, the atmosphere of RE7 is one of the greatest aspects of the game.
 The creators have stated that one influence for the location came from how classic American horror movies would put their characters in isolated settings, with limited options for how they could act.
 Such films like Sam Raimi’s Evil Dead were used to help create the unsettling vibe of the plantation, and to make the player feel like they were truly alone while roaming the halls.